olaroos/deepnetnotes/basics.md

 - **QA model**  ([article QAmodel])
 A regular Question- and Answering-model presented in the article above is built with bidirectional attention.
 Attention from Context to Questions and from the Questions to the Context.

+- **Gated Convolutional Model**  ([article GCM])
+GCM for language analysis uses Temporal Convolution – model is obstructed from knowing information from the "future".

 - **FLOW (context of MC)**: ([paper FLOW])
 **-** base neural model